judeimuede/awsAlarms/README.md

-This project creates an AWS CDK for CloudWatch Alarms and synthesizes Cloudformation template.
+This creates an AWS CDK for CloudWatch Alarms and synthesizes Cloudformation template.